 Dubbed “Queen of sales” Fan Bingbing actually temporarily brought down the server of Little Red Book one time, thanks to a shopping note endorsing the latest beauty finds she just published.

 Reviews from influencers often bring massive attention and exposure to products.
-These reviews tend to be spread out by other and other users (thanks to the platform’s multiple interactive tools), which quickly create a viral effect for those products.
+These reviews tend to be spread by more and more users (thanks to the platform’s multiple interactive tools), which quickly create a viral effect for those products.
 This kind of nonstop cycle significantly raises brand awareness and helps to generate customer leads.

 5. Direct Link to An E-commerce store: Closing the Loop